Shojiro Nishimoto: Early life

-Shojiro Nishimoto was born into a wealthy family in Iida in 1977, with his father working at a bento production company of which his mother was the company president's daughter.
+Shojiro Nishimoto was born into a wealthy family in Iida on October 22, 1976, with his father working at a bento production company of which his mother was the company president's daughter.
 Not long after his birth, his father was sent on a work assignment in Tokyo, leaving the young boy to be looked after by his mother.
-On August 21, 1994, he was transferred to the Iida Hamaiba Elementary School, where he gained a reputation as a seemingly normal student, with the exception that he often skipped school because he felt that he wasn't very good at it.
+On August 21, 1988, he was transferred to the Iida Hamaiba Elementary School, where he gained a reputation as a seemingly normal student, with the exception that he often skipped school because he felt that he wasn't very good at it.

 This tendency continued into junior high school, with Nishimoto's performance gradually worsening because of his parents' frequent arguing and eventual divorce.
 After graduation, he found employment at a forest maintenance company, but was regarded as an unsavory worker who often slacked on the job.
 Eventually, he changed companies at the age of 21, but in August 2002, he got into a car accident and suffered a herniated disc, forcing him to retire.
 Unemployed and with a dwindling cash supply, he traveled back to Iida, where he soon married a woman to whom he presented himself as "the son of a famous entrepreneur".

 Despite his newfound love, Nishimoto was amounting debts from rental companies and his personal expenses, which eventually forced him to turn towards burglary to find a source of income.